 Based on CLHLS data, sleep quality with average level, sleep duration, uPDI and hPDI were all significant in univariate and multivariate Cox regression analysis.
 Sleep and plant-based diet affects cognitive impairment in the elderly.
 Meanwhile, sleep duration plays a mediating role in the association between PDI and hPDI and cognitive impairment.
 In the process of actively facing aging, cognitive function decline in the elderly can be prevented and controlled by adjusting sleep quality, sleep duration and diet structure.

 ACKNOWLEDGEMENTS

 The authors express deep gratitude to the dedicated researchers and respected institutions that have contributed to the valuable database.

-CONFLICT OF INTEREST AND FUNDING DISCLO-SURES
+CONFLICT OF INTEREST AND FUNDING DISCLOSURE

 The authors declare no conflicts of interest.
-The study did not receive any external funding.